linqiuhua/fMRI_SpatialSourcePhase/README.txt

         Matlab R2014a   GroupICATv4.0b

 	Datatsets:
-        Our results data can be download from http://pan.dlut.edu.cn/share?id=cag3ass9t7ec The results data are obtained by using entropy bound minimization (EBM) algorithm of ICA (number of components N = 120, 10 runs, 82 subjects), and provided in data\res_SM_TC_k_*.mat.
+        Our results data can be downloaded from http://pan.dlut.edu.cn/share?id=cag3ass9t7ec The results data are obtained by using entropy bound minimization (EBM) algorithm of ICA (number of components N = 120, 10 runs, 82 subjects), and provided in data\res_SM_TC\res_SM_TC_k_*.mat.
-        We also provide the index for in-brain voxels in data\mask_ind.mat, and the spatial reference for DMN [1] and Auditory [2] in data\ref_DMN.mat and ref_AUD.mat.
+        We also provide the index for in-brain voxels in data\mask_ind.mat, and the spatial reference for DMN [1] and Auditory [2] in data\ref_DMN.mat and data\ref_AUD.mat.

 	Experimental steps: